 The Aspen Fireside Chats are intended as a more personal format in which the speaker(s) share insights into their path to becoming the person they are today, the challenges of their profession, and the impact their work can create.

-The Aspen Brown Bag Lunch series takes place several times a year and convenes experts, members of the Verein der Freunde des Aspen Institutes e.V.
-(Association of Friends of the Aspen Institute), and representatives from politics, business, and civil society for a working lunch to discuss current topics under Chatham House Rule.
+The Global Challenges Series takes place several times a year and convenes experts, members of the Verein der Freunde des Aspen Institutes e.V.
+(Association of Friends of the Aspen Institute), and representatives from politics, business, and civil society for a working breakfast or lunch to discuss current international challanges under Chatham House Rule.

 The Public Program is open to members, invited guests, and upon request.
 Members of the Verein der Freunde des Aspen Instituts e.V. enjoy preferred access to major Public Program events.

 The Public Program is made possible by the generous support of the Shepard Stone Foundation, the Verein der Freunde des Aspen Instituts e.V.
-(Berlin), and the Friends of Aspen Germany (Washington, DC)
+(Berlin), the Friends of Aspen Germany (Washington, DC), and the Press and Information Office of the Federal Government (Bundespresseamt).

 In 2022, the Public Program launched the “Global Threats Series”.
 Within this event format, the Aspen Institute Germany hosts exclusive expert discussions on diverse global threats such as climate change, pandemics, cyberattacks and wars.
 The events are accompanied by a social media interviews.

-The Public Program hosts international press roundtables on a quarterly basis.
+The Public Program hosts International Press Roundtables twice a year.
 The event format provides for a discussion between four to five representatives of the international media landscape who evaluate current events in politics, economy, and society from the perspective of their country.

 Together with the institutions and political foundations of the “Road to Election Night & Beyond”, the Public Program observed Joe Biden’s domestic and foreign policy in a publication series from a transatlantic perspective.
 The aim was to pick up on the hopeful transatlantic momentum following Joe Biden’s inauguration.
 The publications reflected a diverse range of topics with frequent contributions from the respective partners